View courses in

 CAS HI 569: Boston Architectural and Community History Workshop

-This course focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
+Focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
 Greatest emphasis is on using primary sources-- land titles and deeds, building permits, fire insurance atlases and other maps.
-There are both group and individual research projects.
-Also offered as CAS AH 554 and CAS AM 555.
+Topic for Fall 2020: Somerville Project.
+Explores the architectural and urban transformation of Somerville from agricultural fields, country estates, to an area of dense urban settlement and industrial development.
+Explores places and sources that help assess and narrate the rich history of architectural and urban development.